For FAQs and current status of services and policies see UW Libraries Operations Updates

 A trademark search is a search for all companies or persons using your mark or similar marks in the marketplace.
 A complete search includes not only Federally registered trademarks, but also state trademarks, trade names, corporation and business names, trade literature, company indexes, business and newspaper indexes.
 For additional information on the other types of searching see the sections at the end of this search guide.

-Can I do a Trademark Search via the Internet?
+Can I do a Trademark Search on the Web?

-Which steps of a complete Trademark search can I do at the UW Engineering Library?
+Which steps of a complete Trademark search can I do on the Web or at the UW Engineering Library?

-The UW Engineering Library provides computer access to search Federally Registered Trademarks and Federal Trademarks Pending via the USPTO Web Trademark Database, called the Trademark Electronic Search System (TESS) and other resources from the USPTO.
-All of these resources are freely available on the Internet.
+The UW Engineering Library provides computer access to search Federally Registered Trademarks and Federal Trademarks Pending via the USPTO Trademark Search System and other resources from the USPTO.
+All of these resources are freely available on the Web.
 We do not have any information about state marks or unregistered marks whose owners/users are not pursuing federal trademark protection, other than what can be found on the Web.

-What capabilities does the USPTO Web Trademark Database have?
+What capabilities does the USPTO Trademark Database have?

-Word or Phrase Searching can be done using the USPTO Trademark Electronic Search System (TESS).
-Using TESS is just ONE step of a complete trademark search.
+Word or Phrase Searching can be done using the USPTO Trademark Search.
+Using the Trademark Search database is just ONE step of a complete trademark search.

 In Brief: You need to look for: